Committed to women safety: Yogi Adityanath amid Hathras row

 The father, around 50, claimed that he was "pressured" into going to a police station where the district magistrate and police officials made three members of his family sign some document.

 "But we are not satisfied with this.
-My daughter''s case should be probed by the CBI and monitored by a Supreme Court judge.
+My daughter's case should be probed by the CBI and monitored by a Supreme Court judge.
 We are under pressure from officials and confined to our home while the media has also been disallowed from meeting us," he said in a purported video shared by Congress leader Priyanka Gandhi Vadra on Twitter.

 The development came as a video surfaced purportedly showing Hathras District Magistrate Praveen Kumar Laxkar meeting the family at their home, where he allegedly asked the woman's father to "reconsider" if he wants to stick with the statement or change it.